 Action plans are often used in strategic planning.
 Strategic plans are three to five year goals that your entire organization is working towards.
-Once you’ve created a strategic plan, you can use an action plan to outline exactly how you will execute against your strategic goals.
+Once you’ve created a strategic plan, you can use an action plan to outline how you will execute your strategic goals.
 By doing so, you’re providing your team with a framework to keep track of all the individual tasks they need to complete in order to reach the overarching strategic goal.

 Business action plan

 Project action plan

 Personal development action plan